 Types of Uterine Sarcomas

-There are three different types of uterine sarcomas, which are categorised by the types of cellsthe basic structural and functional unit of all living things the cancer originates from.
+There are three different types of uterine sarcomas, which are categorised by the types of cells the cancer originates from.

 Leiomyosarcomas

-Leiomyosarcomas are the most common form of uterine sarcomacancer arising from bones and/or soft tissue, and develop from the smooth muscle cells of the myometrium.
-They are often aggressive, often metastasise, and generally have a high recurrenceto occur or happen again rate.
+Leiomyosarcomas are the most common form of uterine sarcoma, and develop from the smooth muscle cells of the myometrium.
+They are often aggressive, often metastasise, and generally have a high recurrence rate.
 However, leiomyosarcomas can have a good prognosisto predict how a disease/condition may progress and what the outcome might be when caught early.
 For more information on leiomyosarcomas, please refer to the Rare Cancers Australia Leiomyosarcoma page.

 Endometrial Stromal Sarcoma

-Endometrial stromal sarcomas are rare malignancies that develop in the connective tissuea group of cells that work together to perform a function (or stroma) of the endometrium.
+Endometrial stromal sarcomas are rare malignancies that develop in the connective tissue (or stroma) of the endometrium.
 These tumours are most often found in pre-menopausal women between the ages of 40 -50.
 Endometrial stromal tumours are usually non-aggressive, are relatively slow growing, and may have a good prognosis when caught early.

 Undifferentiated Uterine Sarcoma